Get help now Make a donation

 Helplines provide trained listeners and often have other options for getting in touch, like email, text messaging or web chat.

-Learn about crisis helplines
+Learn about helplines

 Getting treatment in hospital